 September is Prostate Cancer Awareness Month

-Prostate cancer is the most common non-skin cancer diagnosed in men, and the second leading cause of cancer deaths in men, after lung cancer.
+Prostate cancer is the most common type of cancer (other than non-melanoma skin cancer) diagnosed in men in the United States.
+Furthermore, it’s the second leading cause of cancer deaths in men, after lung cancer, in the United States.

 The prostate is a gland in the male reproductive system located just below the bladder and in front of the rectum.
-It is about the size of a walnut and surrounds part of the urethra (the tube that empties urine from the bladder).
+It’s about the size of a walnut and surrounds part of the urethra (the tube that empties urine from the bladder).
 The prostate gland produces fluid that makes up part of semen.

 one man’s story